odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

   sold/delivered.
 * European accounting where expenses are accounted at the supplier bill.
-* Storno accounting (italy) where refund invoices have negative credit/debit instead of a reverting the original journal items.
+* Storno accounting (Italy) where refund invoices have negative credit/debit instead of a reverting the original journal items.

 Odoo also have modules to comply with IFRS rules.